 - You have up until 6 months after completing a programme to make claims for any unused money that qualifies for an EAP.

 The original capital, taken out as a Refund of Contributions, can be paid to the beneficiary or the subscriber at any time in any amount.

 What if there is money left in the RESP after the beneficiaries have been educated or no longer require an RESP?

-You can access your original contributions tax free as a Refund of Contributions.
+You can access your original contributions tax-free as a Refund of Contributions.
 Any remaining money from CESGs or accumulated tax-sheltered income is accessed as an Accumulated Income Payment (AIP).
-To get an AIP, the plan must have been in existance for over 10 years and the beneficiaries over the age of 21 or deceased.
+To get an AIP, the plan must have been in existence for over 10 years and the beneficiaries over the age of 21 or deceased.
 The AIP will be subject to your income tax rate plus an additional 20% tax.
 You can avoid or reduce tax by transferring the AIP money directly to your RRSP if you have room, up to a maximum of $50K.
 You must close out the RESP after taking the AIP.

 Only the subscriber can authorize distributions from an RESP.
 Not the beneficiary.

 This cuts down on the spring break withdrawals considerably I suspect 😉 My spring breaks were spent with family or on campus studying – I didn’t have money to travel.

 While I don’t regret not being able to go on spring break party trips back then, the idea of spending a week with people my own age scantily clad on a beach doesn’t hold the same allure anymore for some reason.
 Besides, that kind of thing could lead to more Mini-mes.
 I love my little clones, but two is enough for us and as you can see from this post, they are expensive.
 Saving for their education is only the tip of the iceberg.